 Tom: Dr. Scaletti, just to be clear, is the use of organic versus inorganic specific to the production method?
 In other words, are organic minerals only for organic farms?

 Roger: Another great question.
-No, organic minerals would be for any farm.
-In a typical presentation, I would start off by saying: in an organic mineral — I'm not talking about not using pesticides or herbicides, I'm talking about the chemistry of carbon, just like Dr. Murphy mentioned — in all production settings (organic, natural, conventional), there is no real requirement to use an organic mineral.
-They're suitable for all different production systems.
+No, organic minerals would be beneficial for any farm.
+In a typical presentation, I would start off by saying when I mention organic minerals — I'm not talking about not using pesticides or herbicides — I'm talking about the chemistry of carbon, just like Dr. Murphy mentioned.
+Remember, there is no real requirement for inorganic trace minerals.
+Animals need zinc, copper, manganese, selenium, etc. every day, but the source of that trace mineral is not dictated, so organic minerals are suitable for all different production systems.

 Tom: Okay, for either of you, has research proven that an organic mineral is more bioavailable and usable by the animal?

 Richard: Absolutely.
 I think Roger would agree.
 We've got an absolute wealth of information that we've built up over the last 20 years or so showing that the organic minerals are a far superior source of mineral to use in all diets.

 Roger: Yes, like Dr. Murphy mentioned, the bioavailability part, I think, is what gets people's attention initially.
 But then, at the end of the day, the farmer, no matter what species, is looking for a production response.
 So, we also have research covering production responses that you would see as you change your mineral supplementation from inorganic to organic.

 Tom: What is it about organic minerals that makes them more beneficial?